 |Half-life: 3 to 5 hours||Half-life: 9 to 12 hours|

 Phenylpiracetam vs. Adderall – the decision depends on your intention, purpose, and requirement.
-If you’re not diagnosed with any medical condition that demands the use of Adderall; if you’re just looking to boost your cognitive functions, then Phenylpiracetam deserves a chance.
+If you’re not diagnosed with any medical condition that demands the use of Adderall; if you’re just looking to boost your cognitive functions, then Phenylpiracetam is by far the safer, legal alternative.